self-actuated/docs.actuated.dev/docs/faq.md

 The VM image contains similar software to the hosted runner image: `ubuntu-latest` offered by GitHub.
 Unfortunately, GitHub does not publish this image, so we've done our best through user-testing to reconstruct it, including all the Kernel modules required to run Kubernetes and Docker.

 The image is built automatically using GitHub Actions and is available on a container registry.

+The primary guest OS version is Ubuntu 22.04.
+Ubuntu 20.04 is available on request.

 ## What Kernel version is being used?